 We carry on north hoping to get past Fargo and big storm coming on Sunday but hit fog.
 We listent to radio, "freezing rain in Fargo" so stop about fifty miles short of Fargo in a truck stop.
 After fueling up we park among the big rigs and set up insulation board and plastic and cover the mirrored closet doors with plastic drop cloth.

 Summit.
 SD to Virden, Manitoba

 The radio station is interviewing somebody who has just driven from Fargo north to Grand Forks.
 "It's a skating rink."
 We carry on over the iffy roads.
-Once we getting onto the part we have been warned about things improve.
+In the time it takes to get to the part we have been warned about, things have improved.